-Award finalists are notified by a Confirmation of Interest (COI) email to log into their application account in the BHW Customer Service Portal to confirm their continued interest in receiving an award and, to confirm whether the loan and employment information provided to HRSA on their Nurse Corps LRP Application remains valid.
+Award finalists are notified by a Confirmation of Interest (COI) email to log into their application account in the BHW Customer Service Portal to confirm their continued interest in receiving an award and to confirm whether the loan and employment information provided to HRSA on their Nurse Corps LRP Application remains valid.
+The COI will also include instructions to sign and return the Nurse Corps LRP contract and to provide banking information in order to facilitate the electronic transfer of the award funds in the event that their contract is approved by the Secretary of HHS (or designee) and funds are awarded.

 The electronic signature on the contract has the effect of a handwritten signature, and once countersigned by the Secretary of HHS or designee, obligates the applicant to a Nurse Corps LRP service commitment.
-If the applicant does not respond to the Nurse Corps LRP COI by the deadline, the offer of award expires and will be offered to another applicant.
+If the applicant does not respond to the COI email by the deadline, the applicant is no longer considered for participation in the Nurse Corps LRP and their application is closed.
+Applicants who no longer wish to receive a Nurse Corps LRP award can log into their BHW Customer Service Portal account and check the "decline" box on the COI.
+Once an applicant fails to respond by the deadline or declines the COI through the Portal, the award will be offered to another applicant.
+A decision to decline the award is final and cannot be revoked under any circumstances.
 The COI is not a guarantee that the individual will receive an award, as funding depends on appropriations by Congress.